pminten/totemarts-patcher-cli/README.md

 20 or so GB on every verify even if nothing changed.

 The download phase is slightly intelligent as well.
-If a patch file already exists from a previous failed invocation (those files only get deleted upon successful completion) it's measured and if the checksum is what's expected the download of that patch is skipped.
-This is not perfect, a file that was 99% downloaded would still be redownloaded completely instead of only the remainder, but it should help.
+If a patch file already exists from a previous failed invocation (those files only get deleted upon successful completion) the downloader attempts to add the missing bytes instead of fully redownloading it.

 ## Progress modes